What is tofacitinib and how is it used?

 Effects on other treatments

 You’ll probably be taking methotrexate as well as tofacitinib.
-Check with your doctor before starting any new medicines, and remember to mention you’re on tofacitinib if you’re treated by anyone other than your usual rheumatology team.
+However, some drugs may interact with tofacitinib, so check with your doctor before starting any new medicines, especially if you’re taking medicines to treat bacterial or fungal infections.
+And remember to mention you’re on tofacitinib if you’re treated by anyone other than your usual rheumatology team.

 Having an operation

-If you’re thinking about having surgery, talk this over with your specialists.
-It’s likely you will be advised to stop tofacitinib for a time before and after surgery.
+If you’re thinking about having surgery, talk this over with your healthcare team.
+They may advise you to stop tofacitinib for a time before and after surgery.

 Fertility, pregnancy and breastfeeding

-As we know very little about the effects of tofacitinib in pregnancy, it’s important not to get pregnant while taking this treatment.
-If you’re planning to try for a baby or you’re already pregnant, your doctor will not prescribe it.
-Women who could become pregnant should use effective contraception while being treated with tofacitinib and for at least four weeks after stopping the treatment.
+At present, we know very little about the effects of tofacitinib in pregnancy.
+To be on the safe side, tofacitinib isn’t recommended if you’re pregnant or planning a pregnancy.
+If you could become pregnant, you should use effective contraception while being treated with tofacitinib and for at least four weeks after stopping the treatment.